APL-UW Home

 Yes, as long as you are enrolled in an institution or within a year from graduating, you are eligible.

-Will I pay tuition for the seminar summer course?
+Will I personally pay tuition for the seminar summer course?

-Yes, DINO SIP will cover the cost of your tuition for the summer course you will be enrolled in through this program.
-However, please let us know if you receive financial assistance throughout the rest of the year if you are a UW student because this may impact the rest of the year’s amount you are eligible to receive.
-We can make sure it does not impact you, but you need to let us know ahead of time.
+No, DINO SIP will cover the cost of your tuition for the summer course you will be enrolled in through this program.
+However, please let us know if you receive financial assistance throughout the rest of the year if you are a UW student as this may impact the rest of the year's amount you are eligible to receive.
 If you are not a UW student, this is not a concern for you.

 Where should we express our preferences and things we want you to know about us in the application?